sunpy/ndcube/docs/ndcubesequence.rst

 that the region of interest only came from one sub-cube and so the sequence axis is of length 1.
 The only time an `~ndcube.NDCube` object is returned is when a single slice along the common axis is indexed.
-This API was chosen so that a the object type returned is predictable and doesn't depend on the (possibly different) shape of the sub-cubes along the common axis.
+This API was chosen so that the object type returned is predictable and doesn't depend on the (possibly different) shape of the sub-cubes along the common axis.